[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 that shows the home when the Walkers owned it.
 The photo, taken in

-the early 1900's, shows the home with an addition apparently added
+the early 1900's, shows the home with what looks like an addition

 A three generation Descendant's Chart for Balthaser Fetterman, father and